Skip to main content

 4. Tone down flashlights.
 Use a flashlight or headlamp on low if possible, and use a red lens or setting for night vision.

 5. Use curtains.
-Close RV curtains and tent flaps and shades when staying in comfy hotel, motel, B&B or rental.
+Close RV curtains and tent flaps and shades when staying in comfy hotel, motel, cabin or rental.
 Doing so will help keep the night sky natural, deep in the Colorado Rockies.

 NIGHT SKY NEAR LEADVILLE AND TWIN LAKES

-Enjoy these photos of the night sky near Leadville and Twin Lakes, Colorado.
+Enjoy these photos of the night sky near Leadville and Twin Lakes, Colorado?
 Follow photographer Alex McGregor at @Chasing.Luminance on Instagram or visit his website.

 More Posts